 However, don’t ignore the ones your competitors don’t seem to care about.
 This could be a great opportunity for you to own market share on important terms, too.

-Step Three: Optimize Your Website
+Step Three: Optimize Your Website For Dentist SEO

 Create Title Tags